Project Highlights:

 I began with benchmarking across trail, climbing, and alpine packs to understand existing design choices and trade-offs.
 I sketched early concepts and asked friends and fellow climbers for their thoughts.
 I then moved into digital patterning using CLO3D, which allowed me to refine geometry, seam placement, and material layering before moving to the sewing machine.

-Key features include zippered vest-style rib pockets for quick-access items, semi-rigid shoulder straps that balance abrasion resistance with a movement-friendly fit, and a main compartment sized to hold large approach shoes or lightweight boots heel-down.
-Additional details include a zippered external pocket for belay or wind layers, a wide curved lid with integrated stash pocket, and a reinforced internal compact ice axe carry system designed for snag-free hauling during alpine rock routes with glaciated approaches where quick transitions aren't a priority.
+Key features include zippered vest-style rib pockets for quick-access items, semi-rigid shoulder straps that balance abrasion resistance with a movement-friendly fit, and a main compartment sized to hold what you need for your day.
+Additional details include a quick-access zipper for water or layers, a roll top closure able to be over-stuffed for long approaches, a back panel sleeve, and a stash pocket.
 These features were born out of my own personal frustrations with current packs, and aim to improve performance on specific mountain objectives.

 This project has been a hands-on way to grow my skills in soft goods CAD, sewing, pattern making, user-centered design, and design for manufacturing.
 It’s a blend of two big passions, climbing and engineering, and has already taught me a lot.
-I’m currently finalizing the pattern and expect to complete my first full prototype by mid-August 2025.
+I’m currently finalizing patterning (see some design iterations in the photos above) and expect to complete my first full prototype by November 2025.
+Check back regularly for updates!